-A map of Canada for a country known for its mountains in the west, flat prairies in the center, and Arctic tundra in the north.
-It includes an elevation and satellite map that highlights Canada’s diverse topography and geographical regions.
+Canada is a country known for its mountains in the west, flat prairies in the center, and Arctic tundra in the north.
+This Canada map collection includes an elevation map, satellite map, reference map, and provincial map.

 Canada Satellite Map